 People usually take around 1 Hr to see Old City Hall

-48.73% of people prefer to travel by car while visiting Old City Hall
+66.67% of people prefer walking in order to reach Old City Hall

 Love the architecture of this building have always brought my friends and family here for a photo op whenever they visit the city.
 It is a lovely addition to the Toronto downtown centre core!
 The City has done a good job preserving this historicqlbuilding and I hope it stays for a long time.